-Continuing our exclusive series in partnership with Port Technology, INFORM’s Matthew Wittemeier caught up with Que Tran, Head of IT, Europe and Russia at DP World, where they discussed his view of the maritime industry and what it’s got in store for the years to come.
+Continuing our exclusive series in partnership with Port Technology, INFORM’s Matthew Wittemeier caught up with Que Tran, Head of IT for Europe and Russia at DP World, where they discussed his view of the maritime industry and what it’s got in store for the years to come.

-This conversation is also telling, using an online video tool to talk, I think it, in essence, shows that work is no longer a place where you go, but actually what you do.
-I think the traditional thinking of “work,” which is really attendance-based, is changing, and we’re moving towards what is actually an outcome-based work within a flexible workforce.
+This conversation is also telling.
+Using an online video tool to talk, I think, in essence shows that work is no longer a place where you go, but actually what you do.
+I think the traditional thinking of “work,” which is really attendance-based, is changing, and we’re moving toward what is actually an outcome-based work within a flexible workforce.

-I think that this remote method of working has truly shown that as well.
-Previously, typical interactions between the workplace and home were more about understanding a work-life balance; how do you manage the two.
-The challenge now is more about work-life integration, because the work itself is at home in addition to home life.
+I think this remote method of working has truly shown that as well.
+Previously, typical interactions between the workplace and home were more about understanding a work-life balance, about how you manage the two.
+The challenge now is more about work-life integration because the work itself is at home in addition to home life.

 MW: Ports and terminals haven’t stopped functioning during the pandemic.
-The equipment operators have had to continue to go into work.
-Do you think that there will be a shift towards offering them the same flexibilities with remote working opportunities, whether that be through an augmented environment or a virtual environment, in the coming future?
+The equipment operators have had to continue to go in to work.
+Do you think there will be a shift toward offering them the same flexibilities with remote working opportunities, whether that be through an augmented environment or a virtual environment, in the coming future?

 MW: Many innovative technologies discussed in 2038 saw significant growth in the mid-2020s.
 What technologies, if any, do you see as being innovative and positioned to cause disruption in the maritime industry?